-- 9.9.1 Except where specific provision is made in model forms of contracts or standard schedules of conditions approved for use within the NHS, there shall be inserted in every written contract a clause empowering the Trust to cancel the contract and to recover from the contractor the amount of any loss resulting from such cancellation, if: - 9.9.1.1 the contractor shall have offered, or given or agreed to give, any person any gift or consideration of any kind as an inducement or reward for doing or forbearing to do or for having done or forborne to do any action in relation to the obtaining or execution of the contract or any other contract with the Trust; or - 9.9.1.2 for showing or forbearing to show favour or disfavour to any person in relation to the contracts or any other contract with the Trust, or if the like acts shall have been done by any person employed by them or acting on his behalf (whether with or without the knowledge of the contractor); or - 9.9.1.3 if in relation to any contract with the Trust the contractor or any person employed by them or acting on his behalf shall have committed any offence under the Prevention of Corruption Acts 1989 and

-- 1916, the Bribery Act 2010, and other appropriate legislation. - 9.9.2 Where a contract is subject to the Public Procurement Regulations in full, that contract shall also include the termination clauses required by the applicable Regulation.
+- 9.9.1 Except where specific provision is made in model forms of contracts or standard schedules of conditions approved for use within the NHS, there shall be inserted in every written contract a clause empowering the Trust to cancel the contract and to recover from the contractor the amount of any loss resulting from such cancellation, if: - (a) the contractor shall have offered, or given or agreed to give, any person any gift or consideration of any kind as an inducement or reward for doing or forbearing to do or for having done or forborne to do any action in relation to the obtaining or execution of the contract or any other contract with the Trust; or - (b) for showing or forbearing to show favour or disfavour to any person in relation to the contracts or any other contract with the Trust, or if the like acts shall have been done by any person employed by them or acting on his behalf (whether with or without the knowledge of the contractor); or - (c) if in relation to any contract with the Trust the contractor or any person employed by them or acting on his behalf shall have committed any offence under the Prevention of Corruption Acts 1989 and 1916, the Bribery Act 2010, and other appropriate legislation. - 9.9.2 Where a contract is subject to the Procurement Act or the PSR Regulations, that contract shall also include any termination clauses required by the applicable legislation.